epadam/Production-Time-Series-Prediction-System/README.md

     The meta data of the tfx pipeline is recorded with ML Metadata.
 After running the pipeline use the notebook to investigate the metadata

     Using PV and PVC as local storage between components

+## How to deploy, monitor and logging the model?

+    a.
+On the cloud:

+    Seldon Core(outlier detection, explainer, drift detector, adversirial, Auditability), where do you store the explain results?

+    Seldon suports A/B test, Canary Deployment, Shadow deployment

+    Metrics like performance, explainer is going to Prometheus and can be visualized with Grafana

+    Logging is sending to ELK for further analysis

+    b.
+At the edge:

+    Please check the guide [here](tutorial/mlops_edge_cloud.md)

-4. Developing CI/CD/CT for the model (github actions, Jenkins)
+## How to do CI/CD/CT automation for the model (github actions, Jenkins)

     CI with github actions: